Laptop Not Charging When Plugged In: Safe Fixes

 Exact path to follow

-- 1Compare the charger label to the laptop requirement.
+- 4Use the charger wattage recommended by the laptop maker.

 Expected result